niklaas/lightline-gitdiff/README.md

 current buffer.
 When developing the plugin I figured that calling the command every time lightline updates i.e., on every keystroke, is very expensive.
 So I decided to cache the result and update only when really needed.

+# Bugs etc.

+Probably this code has some sharp edges.
+Feel free to report bugs, suggestions and pull requests.
+I'll try to fix them as soon as possible.